nullcc/json-diff/README.md

       -C, --[no-]color      Colored output
-      -j, --raw-json        Display raw JSON encoding of the diff -k, --keys-only       Compare only the keys, ignore the differences in values -h, --help            Display this usage information
+      -j, --raw-json        Display raw JSON encoding of the diff -k, --keys-only       Compare only the keys, ignore the differences in values -t, --type-sensitive  Compare value types for a key, only take effect when keysOnly is true -h, --help            Display this usage information

 In javascript (ES5):